MicrosoftDocs/msix-docs/msix-src/psf/psf-launch-apps-with-parameters.md

 ## Create the config.json file

-To specify the arguements required to launch the applicaiton, you must modify the config.json file specifying the application executable, and parameters.
+To specify the arguements required to launch the application, you must modify the config.json file specifying the application executable, and parameters.
 Prior to configuring the config.json file, review the following table to understand the JSON strucuture.

 ### Json Schema